 Step 3.
 Scroll down on that same “Know Before You Fly” page to find out what the other colors mean.
 The webpage has a legend to explain other colors.
 Dark yellow indicates an airport, meaning hobby pilots should give notice for flights within 5 statute miles of an airport.
 Dashed yellow indicates a heliport, which means that while you can still fly there, you should be particularly alert to helicopter traffic in the area — and always yield to manned air traffic.

-- Your drone must be registered.
+- Register their UAS with the FAA.
 Registration costs $5 and lasts 3 years.
 Register with the FAA here.

 Make sense?
 Then get out there and happy flying (just check Know Before You Fly first!).